mhirst1960/pi-clock/README.md

 # pi-clock (&pi; clock)
-This is a clock base on the digits of &pi;.
+This is a clock based on the digits of &pi;.

 It searches for the current time within the first 100,000 digits of Pi 3.14159... and makes the number big and bold for you to see.